mliew21396/remote-work-u2/week-6/5-inheritance/README.md

 Inheritance is incredibly useful for keeping code D.R.Y. and easy to understand.

-In this challenge, you are going to model your cohorts, both the `GlobalCohort` and the `LocalCohort`.
+In this challenge, you are going to model your cohorts, both the `Cohort` and the `LocalCohort`.
 You'll use inheritance to separate attributes and methods.

 ## Releases

 ## Release 0: Read about Inheritance
-- *Well-Grounded Rubyist* (ch.3.5)
+- *Well-Grounded Rubyist* (ch.3.5 and 4.2.5)
 - *POODR* (ch.6)
 - [Ruby Learning: Inheritence](http://rubylearning.com/satishtalim/ruby_inheritance.html)

 ## Release 1: [Pseudocode](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/pseudocode.md)

 Cohort records have many attributes and methods.
-Some of them are attributes of `GlobalCohort`, and some are of `LocalCohort`.
+Some of them are attributes of `Cohort`, and some are of `LocalCohort`.
 Consider the following attributes and methods and then decide where they belong, keeping in mind some of them may belong in both.
-It's important to note that a `GlobalCohort` includes all students who start Phase 0 at the same time, regardless of their location. `LocalCohorts` are based on location and Phase 0 start date.
-You will probably want to think about how you want to model a `Student` object in this challenge as well.
+It's important to note that a `Cohort` includes all students who start Phase 0 at the same time, regardless of their location. `LocalCohorts` are grouped by location and Phase 0 start date.

 Once you decide where they go, you'll need to write pseudocode for each of the methods.